 The Student Success Center, located in Richland, offers a range of support services to all Penn Highlands Centers, both virtually and in-person, focused on helping students have a positive and successful college experience.
-Services include academic and transfer advising; personal counseling; support for students with disabilities; makeup testing; and free tutorial assistance.
+Services include academic advising; transfer and career planning; personal counseling; support for students receiving SNAP or TANF benefits; support for students with disabilities; makeup testing; and free tutorial assistance.
 In addition, the Student Success Center facilitates the College's placement testing and new student advising processes.
 These services are available without charge to students enrolled in credit classes.
 Students may contact the Student Success Center via email, phone, text, or Zoom to discuss appropriate services.